cmotc/old_tox_wiki/FAQ.md

 (4.2).
 How do I compile Tox?
 ---------------------------

+Updated instructions found in [INSTALL.md](/irungentoo/ProjectTox-Core/blob/master/INSTALL.md) in the root of this repository.

 You need to build and install `libsodium`.

 On Mac OS X use [brew](http://brew.sh/) to install the dependencies